 Not much has really changed with Nova’s architecture.
 They have added a few new helper services for EC2 compatibility and console services.

-• nova-api accepts and responds to end user compute and volume API calls.
+accepts and responds to end user compute and volume API calls.
 It supports OpenStack API, Amazon’s EC2 API and a special Admin API (for privileged users to perform administrative actions).
 It also initiates most of the orchestration activities (such as running an instance) as well as enforces some policy (mostly quota checks).
-In the Essex release, nova-api has been modularized, allowing for implementers to run only specific APIs.
+In the Essex release, nova-api has been modularized, allowing for implementers to run only specific APIs.- The

-• nova-volume manages the creation, attaching and detaching of persistent volumes to compute instances (similar functionality to Amazon’s Elastic Block Storage).
-It can use volumes from a variety of providers such as iSCSI or Rados Block Device in Ceph.
+manages the creation, attaching and detaching of persistent volumes to compute instances (similar functionality to Amazon’s Elastic Block Storage).
+It can use volumes from a variety of providers such as iSCSI or Rados Block Device in Ceph.- The

-• The nova-network worker daemon is very similar to nova-compute and nova-volume.
-It accepts networking tasks from the queue and then performs tasks to manipulate the network (such as setting up bridging interfaces or changing iptables rules).
+.
+It accepts networking tasks from the queue and then performs tasks to manipulate the network (such as setting up bridging interfaces or changing iptables rules). - The

 During the last two releases, Nova has augmented it’s console services.
 Console services allow end users to access their virtual instance’s console through a proxy.
 This involves a pair of new daemons (nova-console and nova-consoleauth).